anukaal/SQL-Injection/README.md

 * Attackers can use SQL Injections to find the credentials of other users in the database.
 They can then impersonate these users.
 The impersonated user may be a database administrator with all database privileges.

+* SQL lets you select and output data from the database.
+An SQL Injection vulnerability could allow the attacker to gain
+  complete access to all data in a database server.

+* SQL also lets you alter data in a database and add new data.
+For example, in a financial application, an attacker could use SQL Injection to alter balances, void transactions, or transfer money to their account.

+* In some database servers, you can access the operating system using the database server.
+This may be intentional or accidental.
+In such case, an attacker could use an SQL Injection as the initial vector and then attack the internal network behind a firewall.